debraysimon/tpxle-doc/docs/B-Feature-Topics/CompactTracker_C/README.md

 For MCU FW 2.2 and above, you need to carry out the following sequence with the magnet next to the reed switch:
 ::: warning WARNING
 * The sequence below can be carried out multiple times without any interruption
+* The latest compact trackers from the factory are activated by default in the join state.
+They need not be activated.
+However, if you do the above magnet sequence, it will restart the join procedure.
+You can also request [Abeeway support](../../../D-Reference/FAQ_R/) if the tracker is activated or not before being shipped to the customer.
+* Once the compact tracker is activated with magnet, it will make LoRaWAN joins indefinately.
+There is delay between different join attempts which range from 15 minutes to 1 hour.
 :::

 * A long activation of the reed switch (between 3 to 6 seconds)